heathhenley/heathhenley.github.io/content/posts/newton-fractals-are-cool.md

 The root we find can be different depending on the initial guess.
 Sometimes, this behaves intuitively - e.g. we just converge to the root that is closest to the initial guess.
-But sometimes it really doesn't, and small changes in the initial guess can lead to very different roots, and this is where things get interesting!
+This is the case for quadratic polynomials.
+But for cubics and higher, the situation is different and small changes in the initial guess can lead to very different roots.
+This is where things get interesting!

 # Newton Fractals